Chiranjeevi005/AI-Chat-WebApp/README_SUPABASE.md

    npm run seed
    ```

-2. Or visit the seeding page at `/seed-rooms` in your browser
+2. Or visit the room initialization page at `/seed-rooms` in your browser

 This will create 5 initial rooms:
 - Welcome Lounge